mkyaduvanshi555/Nandu-bakery-Dashboard/README.md

 **Dashboard Preview**

-Here is a preview of the final interactive dashboard:
+Here is a preview of the final interactive dashboard.

-*(To use this, make sure to save your dashboard screenshot in an `images` folder in your repository and name the file exactly as shown above.)*

 -----